ShailaText – pesach GUIDE

 Liquid syrups and soluble medications which are not approved for Pesach should be sold.
 The fact that they are edible means that they are considered to be like real food.
 Capsules and inedible tablets do not need to be sold and may be used if no Pesach equivalent is available.

-Do not stop taking prescribed medication without consulting with your doctor and a rav.
+Do not stop taking prescribed medication without consulting with your doctor and a Rov.

 Is quinoa kitniyos?

-Our position is that it is permitted, HOWEVER, it still needs kosher l’Pesach certification to ensure it that it has not been processed with chometz or with chometz equipment.
+The kitniyos status of quinoa is the subject of some halachic debate.
+Our Beis Din’s position is that it may be used by anyone with dietary issues or in any case of tzorech (genuine need).
+HOWEVER, still needs kosher l’Pesach certification to ensure that it has not been processed with chometz or with chometz equipment.

 One may buy plain, bottled water.
 One should not buy carbonated water.
 Needless to say, all other flavoured drinks require Pesach certification.

 Is cottonseed oil considered kitniyos?
-Eg if a mayonnaise is made with cottonseed oil
+FOR EXAMPLE, if a mayonnaise is made with cottonseed oil?